-- Admissions Interview: Final candidates are interviewed by the Doctoral Director, Dean of Graduate Studies, and at least one faculty member.
+- Admissions Interview: Final candidates are interviewed by the Doctoral Admissions Committee.

 - English Proficiency: If you are from a country whose native language is not English (regardless of current residence), you must provide proof of English proficiency in one of the following ways:

 - Transcripts from a conferred bachelor’s degree or higher in residence at a regionally accredited college/university in the United States.